-Katherine serves as a practical problem-solver and forward-thinker on the unique issues faced by clients in today’s legal climate.
-For example, Katherine has recently advised clients on topics including the regulation of short-term rental properties and AirBnb’s, and the intersection of unemployment compensation and the gig economy.
-Katherine’s research on these cutting-edge issues has been quoted by numerous publications and was cited by the Pennsylvania Supreme Court in a 2019 opinion.
+Katherine represents a diverse set of private and public sector clients.
+She aims to serve as a practical problem-solver on the unique issues faced by clients in today’s legal climate.
+For example, Katherine recently advised clients on topics including the regulation of short-term rental and AirBnb properties, and the intersection of unemployment compensation and the gig economy.
+Katherine’s insight on these cutting-edge issues has been quoted by numerous publications and was cited by the Pennsylvania Supreme Court in a 2019 opinion.

-Katherine is also an Adjunct Professor at Duquesne University School of Law where she teaches Legal Research and Writing.
+Katherine is an adjunct professor at Duquesne University School of Law, where she teaches Legal Research & Writing.